Obarun/66/doc/frontend.md

     valid values :

-    * down : Corresponds to the file *down* of [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) programs.
+    * down: This will create the file down corresponding to the file down of [s6](https://skarnet.org/software/s6) program.
-    This will create the file down
+    * earlier: This set the service as an *earlier* service meaning starts the service as soon as the [scandir](scandir.html) is up.

-    Once this file was created the default state of the service will be considered down, not up: the service will not automatically be started until it receives a [66-start](66-start.html) command.
+    Once this file was created the default state of the service will be considered down, not up: the service will not automatically be started until it receives a [66 start](start.html) command.
 Without this file the default state of the service will be up and started automatically.

     ---

 - @notify

-    *Corresponds to the file notification-fd of [s6-rc](https://skarnet.org/software/s6-rc) programs*.

     mandatory : no

     syntax : uint